platformsh/platformsh-docs/docs/src/administration/organizations.md

 ## Transfer project ownership

 You can transfer your plan ownership to a different organization at anytime.
-You have to be an organization owner or have the [manage plan permission](#manage-your-organization-users).
+You have to be an organization owner or have the [manage plan permission](./users.md#organization-user-permissions).

-1. Make the new organization owner a Project Admin for the project you want to transfer.
+1. Make the new organization owner a [project admin](./users.md#project-user-permissions) for the project you want to transfer.
-2. Submit a [support ticket](https://console.platform.sh/-/users/~/tickets) from your organization account to ask for the transfer.
+2. To ask for the transfer, from you organization account submit a [support ticket](https://console.platform.sh/-/users/~/tickets).

 Once the transfer is completed, the new organization can administer all project settings and billing and receives future invoices.
 Ownership transfer automatically transfers subscription charges to the new organization.